 - What does The Mediterranean Zone present as the core cause of weight gain, illness and faster aging?

 The driving force behind all three conditions is increased inflammation and its disruption of hormonal signaling systems in our cells.
-The Mediterranean Zone shows how you can re-establish the normal hormonal signaling that is the basis of better health.
+The Mediterranean Zone shows how we can re-establish the normal hormonal signaling that is the basis of better health.

 - Why is it that weight gain, development of chronic disease, and acceleration of aging rate are occurring and at a much greater rate than ever in our history?